xt0fer/reveal-slides/md/intro-to-oop.md

 -
 ##Inheritance
-* **Inheritance** (“is-a”) - this relationship is polymorphic in nature this relationship talks about what the object is extended from
+* **Inheritance** (“is-a”) - this relationship is polymorphic in nature this relationship talks about what the object is extended from.

 * Remember that all objects in java are extended from **Object.class** except for primitives.